fortinet-fortisoar/connector-proofpoint-threat-response/docs/proofpoint-threat-response.md

 The `Sample - proofpoint-threat-response - 1.0.0` playbook collection comes bundled with the Proofpoint Threat Response connector.
 These playbooks contain steps using which you can perform all supported actions.
 You can see bundled playbooks in the **Automation** > **Playbooks** section in FortiSOAR&trade; after importing the Proofpoint Threat Response connector.

 - Add Comment To Incident
-- Add To List
+- Add Indicators
 - Add User To Incident
 - Block Domain
 - Block File Hash
-- Block IP
+- Block IP Addresses
 - Block URL
 - Close Incident
 - Delete Indicator
-- Get Incident
+- Get Incident By ID
-- Get Incidents
+- Get Incidents List
-- Get List
+- Get Indicators List
 - Ingest Alert
 - Search Indicator
 - Update Comment To Incident